 - ½ teaspoon dried basil

 - 2 – 4 ounces pepperoni cut into quarters, optional

 - Preheat the oven to 375° F.

-- Oil a 24-cup mini-muffin pan, if using a silicone mini muffin pan, oiling isn’t necessary.
+- Oil a regular 24-cup mini-muffin pan.
+If you're using a silicone mini muffin pan, oiling isn’t necessary.

-- In a large bowl, whisk together the flour and baking powder; whisk in the milk and egg.
-Stir in the mozzarella, bell pepper, shallot, herbs and spices, and pepperoni (if using); let stand for 10 minutes.
+- In a large bowl, whisk together the flour and baking powder; whisk in the milk and beaten egg.
+Stir in the remaining ingredients (mozzarella, bell pepper, shallot, herbs and spices, and pepperoni).
+Let stand for 10 minutes.

-- Stir the batter and divide evenly among the mini-muffin cups.
-Place the muffin pans on a large cookie sheet, and bake until puffed and golden, 20 to 25 minutes.
+- Place the muffin pans on a large cookie sheet.
+Stir the batter and divide evenly among the mini-muffin cups.
+Bake at 375° F, until puffed and golden, about 20 to 25 minutes.